AdrianAntico/AutoQuant/README.md

 </p>
 </details>

-<code>CreateCalendarVariables()</code> This functions creates numerical columns based on the date columns you supply such as second, minute, hour, week day, day of month, day of year, week, isoweek, month, quarter, and year.
+<code>CreateCalendarVariables()</code> This functions creates numerical columns based on the date columns you supply such as second, minute, hour, week day, day of month, day of year, week, isoweek, wom, month, quarter, and year.

 ##### **CreateHolidayVariable()**